unstoppabledomains/live-docs/src/login-with-unstoppable/authorization-server/authorization-protocol.md

 # Authorization Protocol

-Login with Unstoppable uses an extension of the OpenID Connect \(OIDC\) to obtain the user’s wallet signature.
-The extension allows owners of domain names to authorize access to information and resources in the same way as the OIDC specification.
-When combined with a blockchain based domain system, the extension enables decentralized authorization.
+Login with Unstoppable uses a modified version of the OpenID Connect \(OIDC\) protocol to obtain a user’s wallet signature.
+This allows domain owners to authorize access to information and resources in the same way as the OIDC specification.
+This modified OIDC protocol, when with a blockchain based domain system, enables a far better decentralized authorization experience across web3 applications.

-A key distinguisher between traditional authorization protocols and decentralized ones is that there is no centralized resource access.
+A key distinguisher between traditional and decentralized authorization protocols is that there is no centralized resource access.
 Decentralized authorization requires that the Authorization Server won’t have pre-existing knowledge of the resources it’s authorizing clients to use.
 OAuth, OIDC, and SAML only govern the parts of the interaction between clients & authorization Servers.
 Decentralized authentication is between two parties because resources must provide an interface for Authorization Servers to read from.

 {% hint style="info" %}
 With decentralized authorization, basic authentication information is likely stored directly on the Authorization Server, so Standard Claims will need to be separated out from Client-to-Resource authorization.